UX/UI Design

 - Bill Ready, CEO of Pinterest (Yahoo Finance interview, Mar 27, 2023)

 In this case study, I focus on improving the creator profile experience by introducing functionality that clearly communicates authorship and ownership.
-My hypothesis was that making creators more visible and recognizable on Pinterest would rebuild trust, while also positioning profiles as tools creators could use to support their own businesses, creating value for both creators and Pinterest.

 User interviews